LBonicelli/FakePeggle/README.md

 >Note: The project was concerned only as desktop application.

 ## Rules
-* I established some primitive rules from the original games
+* I established some basic rules from the original games

 * **Win Condition**:
   the main goal of the game is to hit all the orange pegs with the white balls